Pentti Virrankoski

-Pentti Akseli Virrankoski (born 20 June 1929 in Vancouver) is a Finnish historian, PhD 1964.
+Pentti Akseli Virrankoski (20 June 1929 – 20 August 2023) was a Finnish historian.
+He was born in Vancouver.
 Virrankoski was professor in Finland's history at Turku University from 1978 to 1992.

-Virrankoski has in his research focused on economic and social history.
+Virrankoski focused in his research on economic and social history.
 Amongst his works are a great biography of Anders Chydenius.
 He has also written the first academic student book about Finland's economic history (1975), two books about North American Indians, and a work on Ostrobothnia (1997) and a biography of the musician Heikki Klemetti (2004).

+Virrankoski died on 20 August 2023, at the age of 94.